 Note that the original Pathologic had three playable protagonists with three very different versions of the story.
 This is not yet implemented in Pathologic 2, but it will be eventually.
 The ending of Pathologic 2 (at least one consistent part of its many endings) implies that Daniil Dankovsky, also known as the Bachelor, will be the next playable character, which would make the Changeling the last one.

-Still, despite only having one protagonist of the three planned, I clocked 33 hours into Pathologic 2, which is a common number for a single playthrough, and there is so much variation in the story depending on your successes or failures, that one protagonist is good for no fewer than three playthroughs, even though subsequent replays will be somewhat easier as the mystery behind the Sand Pest plague will be known to you.
+Still, despite only having one protagonist of the three planned, I clocked 33 hours into Pathologic 2, which is on the high side for a single playthrough but that is Steam’s count which just counts how long the application runs for.
+Plus, I died and lost a lot of progress a few times.
+But there is so much variation in the story depending on your successes or failures, that one protagonist is good for no fewer than three playthroughs, even though subsequent replays will be somewhat easier as the mystery behind the Sand Pest plague will be known to you.

 Pathologic 2 greets you with a prologue set during the later sequences of the game, near the end as the plague has gotten out of control and the military is about to bombard the city with artillery in response.
 It seems like Burakh has failed in his task to cure it.
 Then comes a series of bizarre events in which a theater director gives you another chance, and the game starts before the outbreak.
 You are then introduced to a number of dream-like sequences containing foreshadowing and symbolic storytelling, immediately introducing the player to some of the most bizarre aspects of the game.